 - An early Bloom County strip has sorority members who are in college to meet eligible men.

 - An early Doonesbury took a shot at this one too, way back when the original characters were in college.

 Mike: Say, Lil, I've been meaning to ask you — what exactly do you expect out of our relationship?

-Lil (dingbat girlfriend who disappeared from the strip after this episode): Oh gee, I don't know.
+Lil: Oh gee, I don't know.
 I guess I was kind of hoping our romance would blossom into marriage.

 Mike: Really?
 Here we say, "You're taking the next bus back to Magnolia."

-In one episode of The Simpsons, Lisa is offered a free ride to any one of the Seven Sisters Colleges, personified as college girls in a dream.
+- In one episode of The Simpsons, Lisa is offered a free ride to any one of the Seven Sisters Colleges, personified as college girls in a dream.
 "You could go to Radcliffe and meet Harvard men!
 Or go to Wellesley and marry them."

-Susan Patton was one of the first women to graduate from Princeton.
+- Susan Patton was one of the first women to graduate from Princeton.
 In a letter to the "Daily Princetonian", she told female students to grab a husband while they were at Princeton because it was their best chance.

-Anne Spurzem, an alumna of Smith College, wrote a letter to the school's newspaper to complain that the students attending Smith were no longer the kind who, among other things, "wore cashmere coats and pearls" and "married Amherst men."
+- Anne Spurzem, an alumna of Smith College, wrote a letter to the school's newspaper to complain that the students attending Smith were no longer the kind who, among other things, "wore cashmere coats and pearls" and "married Amherst men."
 The responses from current students and more recent alumnae ranged from amusement to indignation.

-Inverted in multiple news reports about "hookup culture," generally expressing the worry that college students are totally uninterested in long-term romance, preferring casual sex.
+- Inverted in multiple news reports about "hookup culture," generally expressing the worry that college students are totally uninterested in long-term romance, preferring casual sex.